-Welcome to Week 2!
+Welcome to Part 2!
 Now that you’re starting to get familiar with the system, this week we’ll be focusing on importing your past data into Kindful.
 This usually includes contacts and transactions (donations).

 Just to recap, in Kindful we have contacts and activities (transactions or interactions).
 All transactions are assigned to a Campaign, which is a part of a Fund.
 Read this article for additional information on the difference between a Campaign and a Fund.